This rally legend comes as a very rare Quattro version

-– 3 owners only; last owner since 1997 was an Audi dealer
+– 3 owners only; since 1997 with the same owner (an Audi dealer)

 – 5 gear manual switch

 – 2020 NEW: timing belt, master brake cylinder + summer tires

 – Complete restoration at Km 112.482: New paint inside + outside in original color titan grey-metallic, new clutch

 – At approx. Km 120.000 control panel insert replaced (since the display could not be adapted, the mileage was resetted at zero)

 – Clean service booklet + owner’s manual available

 Here comes the much celebrated “Vorsprung durch Technik” (advance through technology).
 The Audi quattro with permanent all-wheel drive and five-cylinder turbo engine was legendary from day one.
 It was built over a whole decade, 11,548 units in total – that’s significantly more than the originally planned 400 for racing homologation purposes!
 Speaking of racing: Unforgettable, how Walter Röhrl and his teammates kept winning rally after rally, leaving the competition for dead.